Investigations of an effective time-domain boundary condition for quiscent viscothermal acoustics: Introduction

 For acoustic wave propagation in fluids, viscous and thermal losses are typically small and concentrated in the so-called viscous and thermal boundary layers close to solid walls.
 The thicknesses of the boundary layers depend on properties of the medium in which the sound propagates and the frequency of the sound.
 For sound propagation in air, the thicknesses of the viscous and thermal boundary layers are of the same order, ranging from about $15$ {\textmu}m at $20$ kHz to $0.5$ mm at $20$ Hz.
 Although often otherwise negligible, the effects of viscous boundary losses may be significant in narrow geometries.

 The frequent use of miniaturized acoustic devices, such as portable headphones, mobile phones, and hearing aids, has increased the need for accurate and computationally efficient models of viscothermal acoustics.
-Assuming that nonlinear effects are negligible, the linearized, compressible Navier--Stokes equations are the fundamental model for viscothermal acoustics in general.
+Assuming that nonlinear effects are negligible, the linearized, compressible Navier--Stokes equations are the fundamental model for viscothermal (also known as \textit{thermoviscous}) acoustics in general.
 However, the extreme thinness of the viscothermal boundary layer in air, compared to the free space wavelength and characteristic dimensions of relevant geometries, implies that it can be computationally expensive to generate accurate numerical solutions to the linearized, compressible Navier--Stokes equations.
+This can be understood from that the above mentioned boundary-layer thicknesses are smaller than the wavelength by a factor of approximately $10^{-6}$--$10^{-3}$ (low to high frequency).